Archer Library Instruction Program

 In-person instruction is held in the Bernice Faber Baker Active Learning Lab, located on the main floor of Archer Library.
 The classroom is equipped with both collaborative spaces and high-tech features that make it one of the most innovative classroom environments on campus (Library News Blog, 2021).
 Hybrid instruction sessions, students in the classroom and online, are also presented successfully in the active learning lab.

-Online • Blackboard, Zoom & Library Guides
+Online • Blackboard, Teams & Library Guides

-Synchronous and asynchronous library instruction, including video tutorials and recorded live sessions, is available using Zoom and Blackboard Learn.
+Synchronous and asynchronous library instruction, including video tutorials and recorded live sessions, is available using Microsoft Teams and Blackboard Learn.
 Instruction librarians will work with faculty to determine the best way to support online library instruction sessions.
 Archer Library Guides are designed and developed by instruction librarians and library department liaisons.
 Guides support programs, individual courses, specific assignments, and general research.

 Collaboration • Designing Instruction